tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

 ### Python + Pillow

-My historical go-to library for interacting with images has always been "Good Old Pil[low]" which has been around for quite some time now.
+My historical go-to library for interacting with images has always been "Good Old Pillow" which has been around for quite some time now.

 The API is quite straight-forward and we can rely on [`Image.paste`][pillow-paste] to apply the overlay